jarmandomtz/examples-terraform-repo/12ECS-ALB-DockerImage/README.md

 - Create a Container
   - Using the Image from the Registry and deploying the image on the ECS Cluster
   - Test the Container using the Load balancer
+All this steps were automate on [startEnv.sh](./startEnv.sh) shell script.

 Next we can see deail step by step,